etn-ccis/blui-react-native-workflows/login-workflow/docs/screens/eula.md

 # EulaScreen

-A screen that displaysthe UI for an End User License Agreement and a checkbox to confirm that they have read and agree to the terms.
+A screen that displays an End User License Agreement and a checkbox to confirm that they have read and agree to the terms.
+The EulaScreen must be used within a `RegistrationContextProvider`.

 ![EULA](../../media/screens/eula.png)